ajvincent/es-membrane/projects/build-utilities/README.md

   - `PromiseAllParallel`, taking an array of values and a mapper function to call `Promise.all()`
 - `readDirsDeep` generates a list of files and directories.
 Maybe obsolete with `fsPromises.readdir` now supporting the `recursive` option
 - `recursiveGulp` runs `Gulp` in child directories (think recursive Makefile)
+  - The `DEBUG_DIR` environment variable allows you to debug a specific directory.
 - `runEslint` invokes eslint programatically
 - `runJasmine` invokes Jasmine test runners programatically
 - `runPrettify` runs Prettier programatically.
 I use it on generated code files, to make them readable.